Skip to Main Nav Skip to Main Content Skip to Footer Content

 Goal:

 The goal of mediation is to help parties explore options to reach a mutually satisfactory agreement resolving all or part of the dispute.
-During the mediation process, applicable evidence and laws may be examined, but more importantly, the parties’ underlying interests and priorities are identified.
+There is no binding decision by a neutral, such as in arbitration. instead, there is a mediator, who tries to help the parties reach their own mutual agreement.

 Back to Top